 The following list(s) of procedure and/or diagnosis codes is provided for reference purposes only and may not be all inclusive.
 Listing of a code in this policy does not imply that the service described by the code is a covered or non-covered health service.
 Benefit coverage for health services is determined by federal, state, or contractual requirements and applicable laws that may require coverage for a specific service.
 The inclusion of a code does not imply any right to reimbursement or guarantee claim payment.
 Other Policies and Guidelines may apply.

-CPT Code Description 44705 Preparation of fecal microbiota for instillation, including assessment of donor specimen 0780T Instillation of fecal microbiota suspension via rectal enema into lower gastrointestinal tract G0455 Preparation with instillation of fecal microbiota by any method, including assessment of donor specimen
+CPT Code Description 0780T Instillation of fecal microbiota suspension via rectal enema into lower gastrointestinal tract 44705 Preparation of fecal microbiota for instillation, including assessment of donor specimen

 CPT® is a registered trademark of the American Medical Association